Journal of Machine Learning Research

 Q: What if I need to submit multiple files?

 A: You may submit multiple files on the submission page.
-Cover letters are not required, but can be submitted this way, as can replies to prior reviews.
+Replies to prior reviews can be submitted this way.
 For each additional document, you may select whether reviewers can see it.

 Q: How do I submit a revision?